stordahl/steel-template-gatsby/README.md

 5. Edit the details of *gatsby-plugin-manifest* in gatsby-config.js

+*note: you can use this template without connecting to the Steel Studio specifically.
+Just make sure your Snipcart related page queries match your Sanity schema, and verify the JSX template in /src/components/Product.js matches that query as well

 ## 👋 Contributing

 If you'd like to contribute to this template, just make a PR!
 Also, if you'd like to help me maintain the Steel ecosystem at all, just get in touch.
 This would be a great opportunity for people who are new to contributing to OSS!